3dreamengine/3DreamEngine/docu/classes.md

 * post effects are effects like exposure, bloom, ... which are unwanted for temporary results (e.g. reflections)
 * msaa is slower but more beatiful (consider hardware limit), fxaa is faster but blurry.
 Dont use both.
 * refractions simulate refractions for objects in the alpha pass and ior ~= 1.0
-* average alpha is slightly more heavy and simulates several objects in a row better.
-Depends on your scene if this makes sense.
 * alpha pass can be disabled entirely, increasing performance a bit.
 Disable if no object use the second pass anyways.